 FAQ

-No, you do not need separate antivirus or firewall software on macOS.
-On both macOS and Windows, the built-in antivirus and firewall are sufficient — nowadays they already provide a very good level of security, and on Mac this has always been the case.
-Normally these are enabled by default, but they can be turned off by the user.
-If that happens, XFA will flag it.
+No. On both macOS and Windows, the built-in antivirus and firewall provide a good level of security and are enough on their own; on Mac, this has always been the case.
+These are typically on by default, but if you or someone else turns them off, XFA will flag it during its checks.

-XFA scans for environment variables whose name suggests they contain sensitive credentials.
-We check for variable names containing patterns like:
+We look for variable names containing patterns like:

 - KEY (e.g. API_KEY, PRIVATE_KEY, AWS_ACCESS_KEY)